 Profits, however, dipped 6% to $371 million after the company spent almost $90 million on restructuring charges.

 In 2013 Jabil Circuit restructured to lower operating expenses by cutting excess manufacturing capacity and reducing its workforce to better align with current market conditions and customer requirements.
 The reorganization is expected to save the company about $65 million per year.
+The following year it sold its aftermarket services business for some $725 million to give to give it the financial flexibility to expand its core manufacturing business.

 To compete in a rapidly consolidating industry, Jabil provides production on a global scale and operates through semi-autonomous business units that are dedicated to individual customers.
 The company continues to add services and to expand globally through acquisitions, including deals to acquire manufacturing operations from customers looking to reduce costs through outsourcing.